GoogleCloudPlatform/cloudml-samples/sklearn/README.md

   --scale-tier $SCALE_TIER
 ```
 ### Tuning Hyperparameters on Cloud ML Engine
+You're also able to do hyperparameter tuning with scikit-learn on Cloud ML Engine.
+The python package [cloudml-hypertune](https://pypi.org/project/cloudml-hypertune/) is used to help you report hyperparameter tuning objective metrics when running on Cloud ML Engine. cloudml-hypertune can work with any ML framework.

 You're also able to do hyperparameter tuning with Scikit-Learn on Cloud ML Engine.
 We introduce a new python package [cloudml-hypertune](https://pypi.org/project/cloudml-hypertune/) to help you report hyperparameter tuning objective metrics when running on Cloud ML Engine.
 It can work with any ML framework.

-In this sample, `kernel` and `c` are the two hyperparameters we hope to tune for the model.
+In this sample, `kernel`(kernel type) and `c`(penalty parameter) are the two hyperparameters we hope to tune for the model.
 Here is the .yaml file for the hyperparameter tuning configuration.
 ```
 # hyperparam.yaml
 trainingInput: